-Key Audit Matters (continued)
+Key audit matters (continued)

-Key audit matter Our audit approach Loan loss impairments - Estimation uncertainty with respect to expected credit losses for loan and advances to customers The assessment of the Bank's determination of impairment allowances for loans and advances to customers require management to make judgements over the staging of financial assets and measurement of the Expected Credit Loss (ECL).
-The audit was focused on this matter due to the materiality of the loans and advances to customers We have gained an understanding of the loan origination process, credit risk management process and the estimation process of determining impairment allowances for loans and advances to customers and tested the operating effectiveness of relevant controls within these processes. (representing 61.4% of total assets) and the complexity of the judgements, assumptions and estimates used in the ECL models.
-Refer to Note 7 to the consolidated financial statements for the accounting policy and Note 46 for the credit risk disclosure.
-On a sample basis, we selected individual loans and performed a detailed credit review and challenged the Banks's identification of SICR (Stage 2), the assessment of credit-impaired classification (Stage 3) and whether relevant impairment events had been identified in a timely manner.
-We challenged the assumptions underlying the impairment allowance calculation, such as estimated The material portion of the non-retail portfolio of loans and advances is assessed individually for the significant increase in credit risk (SICR) or credit impairment and the related measurement of ECL.
-This requires management to capture all qualitative and quantitative reasonable and supportable forward-looking information while assessing SICR, or future cash flows, collateral valuations and estimates of recovery.
-We evaluated controls over approval, accuracy and completeness of impairment allowances and governance controls, including assessing key management and committee meetings that form part of the approval process for loan impairment allowances. while assessing credit-impaired criteria for the exposure.
-Management judgement may also be involved in manual staging movements in accordance with the Bank's policies and the We evaluated key assumptions such as thresholds used to determine SICR and forward-looking macroeconomic scenarios including the related weighting. requirements of IFRS 9 Financial Instruments .
+Key audit matter Our audit approach Loan loss impairments - Estimation uncertainty with ro to customers (continued) The material portion of the non-retail portfolio of loans and advances is assessed individually for the significant increase in credit risk (SICR) or credit impairment and the related measurement of ECL.
+This requires management to capture all qualitative and quantitative reasonable and supportable forward-looking information while assessing SICR, or while assessing to determine SICR and forward-looking macroeconomic credit-impaired criteria for the exposure.
+Management judgement may also be involved in manual staging movements in accordance with the Bank's policies and the requirements of IFRS 9 Financial Instruments.
 The measurement of ECL amounts for retail and non- retail exposures classified as Stage 1 and Stage 2 are carried out by the models with limited manual intervention.
-It is important that models (PD, LGD, For loans tested collectively, we evaluated controls over the modelling process, including model inputs, monitoring, validation and approval.
-We challenged key assumptions, inspected the calculation methodology and traced a sample back to source data.
-EAD and macroeconomic adjustments) are valid throughout the reporting period and are subject to a validation process by an independent reviewer.
-We tested the IT application used in the credit impairment process and verified the integrity of data used as input to the models including the transfer of data between source systems and the impairment models.
-We evaluated system- based and manual controls over the recognition and measurement of impairment allowances.
+It is important that models (PD, LGD, EAD and macroeconomic adjustments) are valid throughout the reporting period and are subject to a validation process by an independent reviewer. process and verified the integrity of data used as input to the models including the transfer of data between source We evaluated other post model adjustments and management overlays in order to assess the reasonableness of these adjustments.
+We further assessed the reasonableness of forward-looking information incorporated into the impairment calculations by involving our specialists to challenge the multiple economic scenarios chosen and weighting applied to capture non-linear losses.

-INDEPENDENT AUDITOR'S REPORT To the Shareholders of Emirates NBD Bank PJSC (continued)

-Key Audit Matters (continued)

-Key audit matter Our audit approach respect to expected credit losses for loan and advances to customers (continued) 1 We evaluated other post model adjustments and management overlays in order to assess the reasonableness of these adjustments.
-We further assessed the reasonableness of forward-looking information incorporated into the impairment calculations by involving our specialists to challenge the multiple economic scenarios chosen and weighting applied to capture non- linear losses.
 The Bank performed an independent validation of the PD and LGD models including macro-economic model during the reporting period.
 We considered the process of this independent validation of the models and its impact on the results of the impairment estimate.
 Finally, we have updated our assessment of the methodology and framework designed and implemented by the Bank as to whether the impairment models outcomes and stage allocations appear reasonable and reflective of the forecasts used by the Bank to determine future economic conditions at the reporting date.
-IT systems and controls over financial reporting We identified IT systems and controls over financial reporting as an area of focus due to the extensive volume and variety of transactions which are processed daily by the Bank and rely on the effective We obtained an understanding of the applications relevant to financial reporting and the infrastructure supporting these applications. operation of automated.
-Moreover, the Bank completed the migration of its core banking systems and consolidated multiple systems into a single core banking platform during the reporting period.
-There We tested IT general controls relevant to the identified automated controls and Information Produced by the Entity (IPEs) covering access security, program changes, data center and network operations. is a risk that automated accounting procedures and related internal controls are not accurately designed and operating effectively.
-In particular, the incorporated relevant controls are essential to address the potential risk for fraud and error as a We examined certain Information Produced by the Entity (IPEs) used in the financial reports from relevant applications and key controls over their report logics as well as preparation and maintenance. result of change to applications or underlying data.
-We performed testing on the key automated controls on significant IT systems relevant to business processes.
-We tested the interfaces between the identified systems in order to determine if information is being transmitted in an accurate and complete manner.

-INDEPENDENT AUDITOR'S REPORT To the Shareholders of Emirates NBD Bank PJSC (continued)
+To the Shareholders of Emirates NBD Bank PJSC (continued) Key audit matters (continued)

-Key Audit Matters (continued)